torch2424/live-stream-radio/README.md

 FFmpeg can be compiled and installed manually using [the additional scripts](./additionalScripts).
 However, it may literally take about 30-50 minutes if compiled on a raspberry pi 2.
 A built version of FFmpeg, its source, and its LICENSE is included in the project to improve install times, and avoid errors in FFmpeg installation.

 This Project is compatible with both [Raspbian Desktop, and Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/).
-Though, in theory, messing with the `installDeps.sh` you could possible get this working on any Debian based Distro, such as Ubuntu, or Debian itself.
+Though, in theory, messing with the `installDeps.sh` and `addFFmpegToPath.sh` you could possibly get this working on any Debian based Distro, such as Ubuntu, or Debian itself.
 You can use the [original reddit post on the process](https://www.reddit.com/r/raspberry_pi/comments/61ntji/247_youtube_music_live_stream_and_how_you_can/) as a guide if you desire to do this.
 I may add a branch for installing on Ubuntu in the future.

 # Contributing